Anna studied psychology, law, English, and animal welfare in college. She is a mother of two and a 2019 bride!

 Do You Have the Space and Equipment?

 Bearded dragons make excellent pets for the experienced and amateur reptile keeper.
-They are wonderful creatures, friendly, exciting to watch, and their laid-back personalities make them good pets for children.
+They are wonderful creatures.
+They are friendly, exciting to watch, and their laid-back personalities make them good pets for children.

-Firstly, think about the space you have and what you will do with the young "beardies."
-Once you have incubated the eggs and they hatch, you may have as many as 40 (or more), babies to either find homes for, or buy new vivariums for.
-I know it seems like a lovely idea having a large number of baby dragons, but the fact is they grow extremely quickly and will be ready to breed before you know it - and inbreeding is NEVER a road you want to go down.
+First, think about the space you have and what you will do with the young "beardies."
+Once you have incubated the eggs and they hatch, you may have as many as 40 (or more), babies to either find homes for or buy new vivariums for.
+I know it seems like a lovely idea to have a large number of baby dragons, but the fact is they grow extremely quickly and will be ready to breed before you know it.
+Inbreeding is NEVER a road you want to go down.

 Try to have a plan about what to do with the babies even before they have hatched.
-If you have friends, family members or acquaintances who have said they want to buy a pair off you, make sure they mean it - the last thing you want is people backing out and you suddenly having 20 bearded dragons who all need proper feeding, care and attention from you.
+If you have friends, family members or acquaintances who have said they want to buy a pair off you, make sure they mean it—the last thing you want is people backing out and you suddenly having 20 bearded dragons who all need proper feeding, care and attention.

 When Can You Breed Bearded Dragons?

 It is best to wait to until they are at least 18 months of age.
-If they are any younger, breeding may cause harm to your female, potentially with the result that she can never breed again, or she may even become egg-bound which (in some cases) can result in death or having to be put to sleep/be operated on by a vet.
+If they are any younger, breeding may cause harm to your female.
+She may become infertile or even egg-bound, which (in some cases) can result in death or having to be put to sleep/be operated on by a vet.

 What Can I Do?